 After having interviewed Martin Bowler via video-call on Skype, I immediately started to write this featured article on him, as he was kind enough to also answer a few written questions.
 Read the very interesting and inspiring result below and find out more about Martin’s amazing angling adventures.

-Thus, there is hope for the future, and fish like the one Martin caught on the above picture might one day be caught, and released, in myriads once again!
+Thus, there is hope for the future, and fish like the one Martin caught in the above picture might one day be caught and released in myriads once again!

 Which fishing method is your favorite one?

 Once again this is difficult for me to choose, as the fascination is the sheer variety so if angling ever lost this I’d probably quit.